mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 If you’re here just for the implementation, you can skip to the section on [ResponsesAgent](#attempt-3-responses-agent).
 But if you’re curious how I arrived at this solution, stick around, as the next sections cover the other approaches I tried, the dead ends I hit, and how they led me to this path.

-## Attempt 1: Foundational Models
+## Attempt 1: Foundation Models

 Like anyone learning a new system, I started at the beginning, the [Mosaic AI Gateway Introduction](https://learn.microsoft.com/en-us/azure/databricks/ai-gateway/) page.
 It includes a table showing which features each model type supports:

 ![Databricks Table](/ai-gateway/ai-gateway-table-edited.png)

 At first glance, **external model endpoints** seemed the most capable.
-However, for this walkthrough, I focused on **foundational models**.
+However, for this walkthrough, I focused on **foundation models**.
 They’re easier for readers to follow since they don’t require setting up authentication or external service access.
-Aside from that, foundational and external models behave almost identically in configuration, serving, and Gateway features.
+Aside from that, foundation and external models behave almost identically in configuration, serving, and Gateway features.

-As a newcomer, I assumed I could host a foundational model and get tracing automatically.
+As a newcomer, I assumed I could host a foundation model and get tracing automatically.
 My first goal was to spin up an endpoint to see if this was possible.

 ### Creating a Foundational Model Endpoint

 When creating infrastructure in Databricks, there are usually multiple paths to the same result — Terraform, Python, SQL, or the UI.
 For investigative work like this, I prefer the UI.
 It makes it easy to explore configurations and verify behavior visually, even though in production you’d typically automate the process.

-To create an endpoint, go to **Serving → Create Serving Endpoint**, then choose **Foundational Models** in the *Served Entities* section.
+To create an endpoint, go to **Serving → Create Serving Endpoint**, then choose **Foundation Models** in the *Served Entities* section.
 This opens the endpoint creation menu shown below.
 Working through it from top to bottom, first give your endpoint a name, then configure the *Served Entities* section.

 ![Endpoint Options](/ai-gateway/endpoint-menu.png)

-Click **Select an Entity**, choose **Foundational Models** from the radio list, then click **Select a foundational model** in the box.
-You'll see a new pop-up menu listing both foundational and external models.
+Click **Select an Entity**, choose **Foundation Models** from the radio list, then click **Select a foundation model** in the box.
+You'll see a new pop-up menu listing both foundation and external models.

 ![Entity Menu Creation Guide](/ai-gateway/endpoint-menu-guide.png)

-This can be confusing at first because the pop-up menu is labeled Foundational Models, yet it also lists external providers.
+This can be confusing at first because the pop-up menu is labeled Foundation Models, yet it also lists external providers.
 I’m calling this out for two reasons:

 1. If you'd like to configure an **external model**, this is where you’ll configure authentication and provider settings.
 Take note of the endpoint name, as you’ll reference it later when setting up your ResponsesAgent.
 2. It highlights how similar these two endpoint types really are.
 Authentication is the only major difference; otherwise, the setup flow is nearly identical.

-Once you’ve chosen a foundational model (in this case, I selected **GPT OSS 20B** for the foundational model endpoint demo, though I use a different model in the code examples later), you’ll see the configuration screen below.
+Once you’ve chosen a foundation model (in this case, I selected **GPT OSS 20B** for the foundation model endpoint demo, though I use a different model in the code examples later), you’ll see the configuration screen below.

 ![Model UI Options](/ai-gateway/model-ui-options.png)